What We Believe

 UNITY IN DIVERSITY: There is intrinsic value in every person.
 Biblical unity becomes all the more important and beautiful in the light of the wide-ranging differences in personalities, cultures, races, languages, talents, and perspectives.
 Finding unity and mutual love in Christ eliminates devaluation and deprivation of life to one another.

-LInk to more information about The Wesleyan Church:
+Go to Wesleyan.org for more information about The Wesleyan Church.